 Lay on Hands (Level 1)

 Lay on Hands is one of the best healing features around, and it scales well as you level up.
 For this feature, you can heal any creature using an action to touch a creature.
-You can then either heal up to 5 hp per level of paladin, or you can spend five of the available hp to cure a disease or poison.
+You can then either heal up to 5 hit points per level of paladin, or you can spend five of the available hit points to cure a disease or poison.

-This is great, as you have total control over how many hp you spend.
+This is great, as Lay on Hands gives you control over how many hit points you spend.
 It’s also a nice fix for irritating poisons or diseases your party wasn’t prepared for.
-Your hp refreshes after a long rest.
+Your hit points refresh after a long rest.

 Fighting Style (Level 2)

 At level 2, you get to select a fighting style.
 Some are more fitting than others.
-Your four options are:
+There were four options originally present in the PHB.
+However, Tasha’s Cauldron of Everything has added more.
+They include:

 Spellcasting (Level 2)

-All in all, spellcasting as a paldin is pretty balanced.
+The paladin class can cast spells, and Charisma is your spellcasting ability.
+How many spell slots you have will depend entirely on the number of levels in Paladin your character has.
+All in all, spellcasting as a paladin is pretty balanced.
 You get a lot of nice buffs and healing spells, but you can also deal damage through an array of smite spells.
-However, your spell slots top out at 5th level unlike full casters.
+However, your spell slots top out at 5th level, unlike full casters.

-Paladins must prepare a list of spells.
+Paladins must prepare a list of spells in order to cast spells.
 The Paladin Table above highlights the number of spell slots available at each level.
 The paladin must select a number of spells equal to their charisma modifier plus half of their paladin level, rounded down.
 Your spells can a mix of any level you have access to, but you cannot use a lower-level spell slot to case a higher-level spell.
 You can change your list after a long rest.

 All paladins use charisma as their spellcasting ability.
 This is due to their powers emanating from the strength of their convictions.
-You will use your charisma modifier for both spell attack rolls and to sett spell saving throw DC.
+Paladins rely on divine magic, as opposed to the arcane abilities used by wizards.
+You will use your charisma modifier for both spell attack rolls and to set your Paladin spell save DC.

 Divine Smite (Level 2)

 Divine Smite is incredible – just resist the temptation to burn through your spell slots with this.
-This feature lets you expend a spell slot to deal radiant damage to a creature when you succeed with a melee attack against it.
+This feature lets you expend a spell slot to deal radiant damage to a creature when you succeed with melee weapon strikes against it.

 Divine Health (Level 3)